pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 }
 ```

-Since we've seen how enums are used to replace `null` and `try-catch`, it's probably worth to see how powerful they can be when used with:
+Since we've seen how enums are used to replace `null` and `try-catch`, it's worth mentioning how powerful they can be when used with...

 ## 3. Pattern Matching

-Our `find_index` function returns a value of type [Option\<number\>](https://doc.rust-lang.org/std/option/), which is defined as so:
+Our `find_index` function returns a value of type [Option\<number\>](https://doc.rust-lang.org/std/option/), which is defined as:

 ```rs
 enum Option<T> {